ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/07-packaging-android-screenlets.markdown

         ...
     }

-Your module also needs the dependencies required to override the existing screenlets or create new ones.
-This usually means that you need to add Liferay Screens and the view sets you currently use as dependencies.
+Your module also needs the dependencies required to override existing screenlets or to create new ones.
+This usually means that you need to add Liferay Screens and any required view sets as dependencies.
 To do so, add the following `compile` statement to the `dependencies` in your `build.gradle` file:

     dependencies {
         ...